angeldollface/angeldollface.github.io/posts/2024-07-06-Sharks-and-FOSS.markdown

 ## Introduction

-In this first blogpost on my new website I will be conducting a brief survey of the state of social media platfroms in 2024, why I switched to an entirely open platform, and how I became personally involved in this open platform.
-Finally, I also explain the difference between the social media platforms most people are used to and the one I switched to and why you might want to consider doing the same.
+In this first blogpost on my new website I will be conducting a brief survey of the state of social media platfroms in 2024 and why I switched to an entirely open platform.
+I also explain the difference between the platform I switched to and traditional social media platforms and why you might want to consider doing the same.

 ## The state of social media platforms in 2024